department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 After you develop your business plan, we’ll review it and evaluate whether self-employment and the proposed business are viable options.

+### Get more information

+We offer other employment resources for Servicemembers and Veterans.
+[Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

+Find out if our counselors can help you transition from military to college life.
+[Learn about VetSuccess on Campus](/vocational-rehab-and-employment/vetsuccess/).

+Connect with more resources outside VA that can help you in your job search.
+[See our list of external resources](/vocational-rehab-and-employment/external-resources/).

 <hr>

 ### How do I get these benefits?